jackarivera/cerulean_sonar/README.md

-# cerulean_sonar
+# ROS2 Driver for Cerulean Sonar Devices
 ROS driver for publishing data from cerulean sonar devices.
 This package simply provides an interface between ROS2 and cerulean sonar devices.

-Supported devices and what has been implemented:
+# Supported devices and what has been implemented:

 S500 [Minimally Implemented] - Publishes range messages with s500 data

-Rov Locator MkII [PLANNED] -
+Rov Locator MkII [PLANNED] - n/a

-Rov Locator MkIII [PLANNED] -
+Rov Locator MkIII [PLANNED] - n/a

 This package is in the beta stages and is still being written.
 There may be little functionality or no functionality.